-He received his doctorate in educational leadership from Ball State University in 1999, a master's in counseling from Wright State University in 1986, and bachelor's degree in religion and philosophy from Taylor University in 1982.
-In addition, Dr. Beers has a certificate of advanced biblical studies from Moody Bible Institute.
+Steve completed his doctorate in educational leadership from Ball State University in 1999, a master's in counseling from Wright State University in 1986, and a bachelor's degree in religion and philosophy from Taylor University in 1982.
+Dr. Beers came to JBU after serving in student development roles at Taylor University (IN) and Northwestern University (IA).

 Dr. Beers and his wife, Jane, a professor in the natural science division at JBU, enjoy spending time outdoors.

-Ms. Hadley is the Vice President for Finance and Administration.
-She is responsible for investments, accounting, administrative services, auxiliary operations, information technology management, and the university owned radio station, KLRC.
+Dr. Hadley is Vice President and Chief Operating Officer.
+She provides leadership for accounting, administrative services, auxiliary operations, graduate and online enrollment, human resources, information technology services, investments, university marketing and communications, and the university-owned radio station, KLRC.

 Jim spent nine years in Student Development and was the Dean of Students at King College.
 He worked in human resources, sales, and was a division manager in business prior to coming to JBU.

 He is an active member at Siloam Springs Bible Church where he serves as a Sunday School teacher and elder.
 He is on the board of New Life Ranch and has previously served on the Siloam Springs Hospital Foundation Board.

 He and his wife Pam have three children, Rebekah, Daniel and David.

 Dr. Ryan Ladner joined JBU in 2015 as a professor of business and has served as chair of the undergraduate business programs, chair of graduate business programs and as the dean of the Soderquist College of Business (SCOB) before taking on the role of vice president for enrollment management in June 2023.